remp2020/remp/Mailer/README.md

 Lists represent categories of emails (newsletters).
 Their primary (and only) use case is to group single emails within a newsletter and manage subscriptions of users to these newsletters.

-When you create new newsletter, you can specify:
+When you create a new newsletter, you can specify:

 * *Name.* User-friendly name of the newsletter (e.g. "Weekly newsletter", "Breaking news", ...)
 * *Code.* Computer-friendly name of the newsletter (slug; e.g. "weekly_newsletter", "breaking_news", ...)
 * *Auto subscribe flag.* Flag indicating whether new users (reported by external CRM via API) should be automatically subscribed to the newsletter or not.
 * *Public flag.* Flag indicating whether the newsletter should be listed in the public listing available for end users.
-Mailer doesn't provide a user-facing frontend, so this flag is targetted primarily for the party implementing the frontend.
+Mailer doesn't provide a user-facing frontend, so this flag is targeted primarily for the party implementing the frontend.

 Any handling of subscription/unsubscription of end users from newsletters is handled via API.
 Publishers mostly want to have this included within the customer zone of their systems - designed consistently with the rest of their system.
-Therefore Mailer doesn't provide **any** user-facing frontend.
+Therefore, Mailer doesn't provide **any** user-facing frontend.

 To see the APIs to integration subscription management, see [Managing user subscription](#managing-user-subscriptions) section.